Are you a currently enrolled in the Prairie Horticulture Certificate?

 This site is intended for students who are currently enroled in this program.
 For program information including admission and tuition, please visit the PHC page on the University of Saskatchewan’s admissions website.

 The Prairie Horticulture Certificate is an online program specifically designed for the Prairies.
-It is collaboratively offered by the University of Saskatchewan (Saskatchewan), Assiniboine Community College (Manitoba) and Olds College (Alberta).
+It is collaboratively offered by the University of Saskatchewan (Saskatchewan), Assiniboine Community College (Manitoba) and Olds College of Agriculture and Technology (Alberta).

 To obtain your Certificate, complete the required number of core courses along with your choice of courses from your chosen stream and maintain an overall average of 60%.
 A total of nine courses equal to 360 hours (36 credit weights) meets the minimum requirement.